bitnami/charts/bitnami/dataplatform-bp1/README.md

     --set wavefront.wavefront.url=https://<YOUR_CLUSTER>.wavefront.com \
     --set wavefront.wavefront.token=<YOUR_API_TOKEN>
 ```
-> **NOTE**: By default annonation based discovery feature of the Wavefront Collector, it scrapes metrics from all the pods that have Prometheus annotation enabled.
+> **NOTE**: When the annotation based discovery feature is enabled in the Wavefront Collector, it scrapes metrics from all the pods that have Prometheus annotation enabled.

-To deploy the data platform with Tanzu Observability Framework without the annotation based discovery feature in Wavefront Collector for all the applications (Kafka/Spark/Elasticsearch/Logstash) in the data platform, uncomment the config section in the wavefront deployment from the data platform values.yml file, and specify the 'enable' parameter to 'false' using the --set wavefront.collector.discovery.enabled=false  with helm install command, below is an example:
+- To deploy the data platform with Tanzu Observability Framework without the annotation based discovery feature in Wavefront Collector for all the applications (Kafka/Spark/Elasticsearch/Logstash) in the data platform, uncomment the config section in the wavefront deployment from the data platform values.yml file, and specify the 'enable' parameter to 'false' using the --set wavefront.collector.discovery.enabled=false  with helm install command, below is an example:

 ```console